 The kids organized a race for themselves in the yard.
 Here they are “stretching.”

 You can invite a bunch of people, or make it more intimate and just invite your BFF family over every week.
 If there are only a few families and everyone commits, then you can make food assignments.
 The reason I didn’t ask people to bring stuff is because sometimes if people feel obligated to bring something, that is their reason for not coming.
 “Oh I’ll skip it this week, I don’t feel like making a side.”
-I didn’t want anyone to feel pressure, so I said just come for free dinner.
+I didn’t want anyone to feel pressured, so I said just come for a free dinner.
 People love free food and I’m not above buying friends apparently.

 You also don’t have to make it every week.
 Eric and I aren’t doing this forever; just for the summer months.
-You could do the first Tuesday of every month, or of course whatever night of the week works best for you.
+You could do the first Tuesday of every month, or, of course, whatever night of the week works best for you.

 2. The Food.